aclysma/rafx/docs/why_rafx.md

 `gfx-hal` is an unsafe API that closely follows the API design of vulkan.
 Like vulkan, it heavily favors flexibility and performance over ease of use.
-The API exposes concepts and features that do not always exist in other platform APIs or may difficult to emulate.
+The API exposes concepts and features that do not always exist in other platform APIs or may be difficult to emulate.
 When necessary, `gfx-hal` goes to great length to hide a platform API's lack of native support for the exposed API.

 `rafx-api` is also unsafe, but has a reduced API footprint that is easily supported across modern platform APIs.